How Do You Become An Online Notary In Alabama?

 Do I Need an Additional Surety Bond?

-No, Alabama Notaries are not obliged to obtain a second surety bond specifically for remote notarizations.
-However, it’s advisable to consult with your bond provider to confirm whether remote notarizations are covered under your existing bond.
+No, Alabama Notaries are not required to get a second bond only for remote notarizations.
+Though, you should talk to your bond provider about the issue of remote notarizations to find out if they are included in your existing bond.

 Is an Errors and Omissions (E&O) Insurance Policy Necessary?